Skip to main content.

 12:30–3:30 pm

-Multipurpose Room and George Ball Lounge, Bertelsmann Campus Center
+Multipurpose Room, Bertelsmann Campus Center

 Alumni/ae Lunch